carolinaknoll/carolinaknoll.github.io/README.md

-#### :school_satchel: Welcome to carolinaknoll.github.io
+#### :school_satchel: Welcome to carolinaknoll.github.io! :smile:
-:octocat: This is where I keep my github portfolio website.
+:octocat: This is where I keep my github portfolio website files.
-Please note this website is currently under development.
+Thank you for considering this website is currently in the process of being updated. :clipboard:
 ***
 ##### Projects included:
 ##### PSD to Code: